codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ### 🔐 Privacy Settings:
 - **Block public code matches**
   - Copilot checks ~150 chars of your code against public GitHub code
-  - If matched, it won’t show the suggestion
+  - If matched, it won't show the suggestion
 - **Allow public code matches**
   - See match details + repo links
 - **Prompt/Suggestion Collection**
   - Opt in/out of GitHub using your snippets for product improvements
 - **Model Training**
-  - Your data won’t be used for training—this is locked off by default
+  - Your data won't be used for training—this is locked off by default

 ---